Renarasup/AboutRenara/README.md

 ## Supports

-If you would like to talk to us, please contact renarasup@gmail.com.
+If you would like to talk to us, regarding new apps or existing apps we have built, please contact renarasup@gmail.com.

 ## License